electricityflux/electricityflux.github.io/_posts/2026-01-22-welcome-to-jekyll.markdown

 date:   2026-01-22 12:00:24 +0000
 categories: jekyll update
 ---
+Electricity suppliers are mandated under their licence conditions to publicly share where they purchase power from to sell to their customers under The Electricity (Fuel Mix Disclosure) Regulations 2005.
+Despite this, it is apparent that only suppliers with good credentials make this information clear, typically in their marketing campaigns, with many comparison sites or suppliers obfuscating where their power is purchased from.
+This article aims to remove these barriers and provide a simple comparison of all electricity suppliers in Great Britain (GB).

-The sources of electricity in Great Britain (GB), referred to as the generation mix, have undergone significant changes over the past 50 years, with the 1980s and 1990s marking a shift from a predominantly coal-based power supply to one based on natural gas.
-Since the 2010s, a drive to renewable energy has occurred.
-Under the government's “Clean Power 2030 Action Plan”, it is anticipated that 95% of electricity demand will be from clean resources, reducing the overall carbon intensity from an average of 171 gCO2e/kWh in 2023 to 50 g/CO2e/kWh.
+The sources of electricity in Great Britain (GB) which supply demand, referred to as the generation mix, have undergone significant changes over the past 50 years, with the 1980s and 1990s marking a shift from a predominantly coal-based power supply to one based on natural gas.
+Although not a factor for the shift, this had an impact on emissions since in terms of CO2, coal produces 919 g/kWh compared with natural gas, which produces 382 g/kWh.
+Since the 2010s, a drive to increase zero-emission resources such as renewable and (significantly less so) nuclear energy has occurred.
+Under the government's “Clean Power 2030 Action Plan”, it is anticipated that 95% of electricity demand will be from clean resources, reducing the overall CO2 emissions intensity to 50 g/kWh.
 To achieve this, the energy transition away from fossil fuel-based resources will need to accelerate even more quickly.
-The fuel mix of GB electricity is illustrated in Figure 1.
+The fuel mix of GB electricity from 2024-2025 is illustrated in Figure 1.
 Note that coal still holds a significant portion at 6% since this considers imports from European markets, which, unlike GB, still depend in part on coal for electricity.

 <p align="center">
   <img src="/assets/images/generationmix.svg" alt="Generation Mix 2025">